 Hotel/Motel Small Fund Grant Application

-Snohomish County began accepting applications on June 21, 2019 from public and non-profit agencies for projects that assist tourism development and promotion in Snohomish County.
+Snohomish County accepted applications between June 21, 2019 and August 16, 2019 from public and non-profit agencies for projects that assist tourism development and promotion in Snohomish County.
 Funds may be used for marketing and promotions only, unless your project strongly identifies with the Snohomish County Strategic Tourism Plan (STP), in which case capital expenditures may be allowable.

 The program is funded through the taxes imposed on hotel and motel room rentals in Snohomish County.
 Funds will be available on or about January 22, 2020 and will be awarded on a competitive basis to eligible applicants with the demonstrated ability to complete their proposed projects by December 15, 2020.
 Historically, the average project allocation has been about $10,000 but ranges from $5,000 - $50,000, depending on economic impact to the community and overnight stays in hotels.
 Details of eligibility and other program requirements are included in the application package.

-To be eligible, completed applications must be received by 4:30 p.m. on Friday, August 16, 2019 at the Snohomish County Parks, Recreation and Tourism administration building at Willis Tucker Park: Attn: Rich Huebner, 6705 Puget Park Drive, Snohomish, WA 98296.
-No applications received after that time and date will be considered for funding.
-Faxed or emailed applications will not be accepted.
-If submitting by mail, the packet submittal must be received by the submission deadline.
-Submissions received after the due date will not be accepted.
+To be eligible, completed applications must have been received by 4:30 p.m. on Friday, August 16, 2019 at the Snohomish County Parks, Recreation and Tourism administration building at Willis Tucker Park.
+No applications received after that time and date were considered for funding.

 Hotel/Motel Grant Workshop was held June 19, 2019 at Willis Tucker Park, Gary D. Weikel Room, from 2:00 - 4:00 p.m.